 His mother walked over to recline beside him on the sofa, the gentle sinking sensation awaking him from his condemnation of late elementary.
 She must have something to say to him surely, but maybe he might be able to get this going.
 Create a diving board from which the conversation could leap and plunge.

 "So, how was work?" he thought to begin.

 Bernard placed a hand upon his mother's shoulder, trying to keep sophisticated, yet somewhat tender.
-She didn't have many adults to confide in, being a single parent and working herself practically half to death.
-There would be no time to socialize and confide, and all because of he and his sister.
+She didn't have many adults to confide in, being a single parent and working herself practically half to death every day she could.
+There would be no time to socialize and confide with others of similar age, and all because of her two children.
 Their mother had a home to maintain and mouths to feed, and if she dare take a break to meet with friends the consequences would be dire.
 Bernard knew that perfectly, and because of it he sometimes would try to offer some sort of maturity in conversation, just for her sake.
 Although whether or not he succeeded remained unknown, although he hoped that he had.

 But none of that erased the fact that her job was slowly draining her life away.
-This was all that bank's fault.
-That his family barely saw each other and was struggling to keep what they currently had.
-Bernard couldn't imagine such a weighty burden, the yoke that he was aware that his mother bore.
+This was all that darn bank's fault that his family barely saw each other, and was struggling to keep what they currently had.
+Bernard couldn't imagine such a weighty burden, the yoke that he was aware his mother bore.
 He hated seeing her constantly stressed, behind that bright smile she tried to fake every single night.